eml2017/Deutschapp/README.md

 * Search functionality in the map activities
 * Test on other emulators/physical phones to ensure layouts are ok
 * Reorganize food, entertainment, other (e.g. are churches/ATMs entertainment or other? are the fields entertainmet or other?)
-* Add comments and citations for images and on code
+* Add comments and citations for images and on code (authors, crest designer, fest website)
 * Work on directory a bit more (maybe add times and locations for things?)